John Hancock: Growing imperial tensions

 Hancock emerged as a leading political figure in Boston just as tensions with Great Britain were increasing.
 In March 1765, he was elected as one of Boston's five selectmen, an office previously held by his uncle for many years.
 Soon after, Parliament passed the Stamp Act 1765, a tax on legal documents such as wills that had been levied in Britain for many years but which was wildly unpopular in the colonies, producing riots and organized resistance.
 Hancock initially took a moderate position: as a loyal British subject, he thought that the colonists should submit to the act even though he believed that Parliament was misguided.

-Within a few months Hancock had changed his mind, although he continued to disapprove of violence and the intimidation of royal officials by mobs.
+Within a few months Hancock changed his mind, although he continued to disapprove of violence and the intimidation of royal officials by mobs.
 Hancock joined the resistance to the Stamp Act 1765 by participating in a boycott of British goods, which made him popular in Boston.
 After Bostonians learned of the impending repeal of the Stamp Act, Hancock was elected to the Massachusetts House of Representatives in May 1766.

 Hancock's political success benefited from the support of Samuel Adams, the clerk of the House of Representatives and a leader of Boston's "popular party", also known as "Whigs" and later as "Patriots".
 The two men made an unlikely pair.
 Fifteen years older than Hancock, Adams had a somber, Puritan outlook that stood in marked contrast to Hancock's taste for luxury and extravagance.
-Apocryphal stories later portrayed Adams as masterminding Hancock's political rise so that the merchant's wealth could be used to further the Whig agenda.
+Apocryphal stories later portrayed Adams as masterminding Hancock's political rise so that the merchant's wealth could be used to further the Patriot agenda.
 Historian James Truslow Adams portrays Hancock as shallow and vain, easily manipulated by Adams.
 Historian William M. Fowler, who wrote biographies of both men, argues that this characterization was an exaggeration and that the relationship between the two was symbiotic, with Adams as the mentor and Hancock the protégé.